MSC-0013/Chat-app-connect/README.md

 - 🔐 **Authentication & Authorization**
   Secure user registration, login, and role-based access using JWT tokens.

-- 🛒 **Shopping Cart & Wishlist**
-  Seamless add/remove functionality with quantity updates and persistence.

-- 👤 **User Dashboard**
-  View orders, update profile info, and manage personal data.

-- 🛠️ **Admin Dashboard**
-  Full control over products, categories, and users with analytics.

-- 📦 **Product Management**
-  Create, update, and delete products with image upload and categorization.

 - 💬 **Real-Time Toast Notifications**
-  Instant feedback for actions (added to cart, login success, errors, etc.).
+  Instant feedback for actions.

-- 💳 **Order Placement & Checkout Flow**
-  Simulated order system with pricing, shipping, and order history.

-- 🔎 **Product Search & Filter**
-  Search products by name, filter by category, and sort by price.

 - 🧠 **State Management with Context API**
-  Efficient global state sharing for cart, wishlist, auth, and admin.
+.Efficient global state sharing for Users with auth-context and socket-context for gtoup and contact sharing.

 - 🎨 **Stylish UI with Tailwind CSS + Framer Motion**
   Beautifully animated, responsive design with modern interactions.

 - 🔗 **Routing with React Router**
-  Protected and public routes managed via client-side routing.
+  Protected routes managed via routing.

 - ☁️ **Deployed on Vercel & Render**
   Frontend hosted on Vercel, backend on Render for full-stack deployment.